 At the west of the courtyard were an ash-house, dead-house, bathing room and two 'prison' cells.

 In 1930, the site became Budgenor Public Assistance Institution under the control of West Sussex County Council.
 In the mid-1970s, the council used the premises to provide temporary accommodation for homeless families.
-The buildings are now known as Budgenor Lodge and were later occupied by the Christ For The Nations organization.
-In 2006, the building was converted into 42 apartments, prserving the bulk of the original workhouse buildings.
+The buildings were later leased by the Christ For The Nations organization.
+In 2006, the property was converted into 42 apartments, prserving the bulk of the original workhouse buildings.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.